Inverting cosmic ray propagation by Convolutional Neural Networks: Methodology

 \subsection{Feedback loop}

-After the {\bf Machine A} and {\bf Machine B} are trained, we can use the pseudo-data as inputs to both machines.
-Moreover, the outputs $\{\theta\}$ of these two machines can be inserted back to the \texttt{GALPROP} code again for validation of learning as shown by the sequence $\mkpur{(v)}\to \mkpur{(vi)} \to \mkblue{(1)}$ in Fig.~\ref{Fig:FlowChart}.
-The explicit path of feedback loop starts with the process from $\mkpur{(i)}$ to $\mkpur{(vi)}$ before connecting to the label $\mkblue{(1)}$ (\texttt{GALPROP} simulation).
-The first machine prediction of CR model parameters in label $\mkpur{(v)}$ here is based on the the pseudo-data.
+After {\bf Machine A} and {\bf Machine B} are trained, we can use the pseudo-data as inputs to both machines.
+Moreover, the outputs $\{\theta\}$ in these two machines can be inserted back into the \texttt{GALPROP} code for the validation of learning as shown by the sequence $\mkpur{(v)}\to \mkpur{(vi)} \to \mkblue{(1)}$ in Fig.~\ref{Fig:FlowChart}.
+The explicit path of the feedback loop starts with the process from $\mkpur{(i)}$ to $\mkpur{(vi)}$ before connecting to the label $\mkblue{(1)}$ (\texttt{GALPROP} simulator).
+The first machine prediction of CR model parameters in label $\mkpur{(v)}$ is based on the pseudo-data.
 The process follows the sequence $\mkblue{(1)}\to \mkblue{(2)}\to \mkpur{(ii)}\to \mkpur{(iii)}\to \mkpur{(iv)}\to\mkpur{(v)}$.
-Once we reach the purple label $\mkpur{(v)}$ again, we can have the second machine prediction and the feedback loop for tweaking machine ends.
-The second machine prediction of CR model parameters is based on the spectra recomputed by \texttt{GALPROP} which uses the first machine prediction parameters as inputs.
-We note that the randomly generated pseudo-data can be different with the one computed by using \texttt{GALPROP} even if we use the same CR model parameters.
+Once we reach the purple label $\mkpur{(v)}$ again, we can obtain the second machine prediction and the feedback loop for modification ends.
+The second machine prediction of CR model parameters is based on the recomputed spectra by \texttt{GALPROP}, which uses the first machine prediction parameters as inputs.
+We note that the randomly generated pseudo-data can be different from the one computed by using \texttt{GALPROP}, even if we use the same CR model parameters.

 In this work, for each model parameter $\theta_i$ given in Eq.~\eqref{eq:modelpar}, we introduce the systematic uncertainty $\tau_i$ of network prediction as